Forsters London office

 Training here means lots of exposure to quality work at an early stage.
 As one Forsters’ rookie reports: “The amount of responsibility we are given is incredible — we are able to run our own (albeit small fry) files and are given plenty of client contact.
 Thorough feedback is provided at regular intervals”.
 Another adds: “I feel I am constantly involved in work outside of my comfort zone, but it is very stimulating as a result”.
 Rookies also get the opportunity to do six, four-month seats, meaning they get to sample a broader range of the firm’s practice areas.
 Trainees receive formal training sessions with members of the team or knowledge development lawyer specialists as well as more ‘informal’ at desk overviews.

-The firm certainly has come a long way since it was founded in 1998 by ten partners as a breakaway from one of the UK’s oldest law firms, Frere Cholmeley Bischoff, after it opted for a merger with Eversheds.
+The firm certainly has come a long way since it was founded in 1998 by ten partners as a breakaway from one of the UK’s oldest law firms, Frere Cholmeley Bischoff.
 Forsters takes its name from John Forster, one of the founding partners of what was to become Frere Cholmeley Bischoff in 1770.
-In January 2022, Natasha Rees was elected senior partner as one of the firm’s founding partners, Smita Edwards, stepped down from the post after a strong innings.
+Natasha Rees has been the firm’s senior partner for several years, succeeding one of the founding partners, Smita Edwards, who stepped down after a successful tenure.

-The firm’s property litigation team were given a boost recently after a Supreme Court win representing flat owners in Fearn v Tate.
-Forsters acted for residents of a development on London’s South Bank, who brought a claim under the Human Rights Act 1998 against the Tate Modern in an attempt to protect their right to privacy from the museum’s tenth floor viewing gallery.
-The ruling is seen as milestone for development as it extends the law of nuisance (undergrad law students take note!) to protect against visual intrusion.
+Forsters’ lawyers get stuck into a range of interesting and often high-profile matters, such as the Supreme Court case of Fearn v Tate.
+The firm successfully acted for residents of a development on London’s South Bank, who brought a claim under the Human Rights Act 1998 against the Tate Modern in an attempt to protect their right to privacy from the museum’s tenth floor viewing gallery.
+The ruling is seen as a milestone for development as it extends the law of nuisance (undergrad law students take note!) to protect against visual intrusion.

 Headline grabbing work aside, the culture remains one where reasonable hours are the norm.
 With no expectation to hang around in the office, just in case, once you have finished your tasks for the day and partners being “very hot on wellbeing”, work/life balance has exceeded many trainees’ expectations.
 “I’m not sure I’ve ever worked past 8pm in my nearly two years as a trainee, one spy tells Legal Cheek. ”On a couple of rare occasions I have done a few hours at a weekend — out of my own choice — this led to a concerned, ‘Is everything okay?’ email from my supervisor.”